RemiDouence/Introduction-to-Functional-Programming-with-Haskell-Public/ExoDoc/Lab1.hs.md

     - because there is a memory of past computation (mutable variable)
 - moreover functions have been studied for a loooooong time by mathematicians and functions have very nice propreties (e.g., composition, associativity, commutativity, idempotence, black-box, etc.)
 ### Functions in Software Engineering
-- a value that can be computed versus a va lue that must be stored
+- a value that can be computed versus a value that must be stored
 - for instance a Set of elements: the cardinal (number of elements can be (re)computed)
 - non functional / imperative programming: the cardinal must be maintained (bugs)
 ## Incremental computing